Get a free, no obligation personal loan quote with rates as low as 6.99%

 A dividend yield tells you the percentage of a business’s share price that is paid out in dividends every year.
 It is calculated by dividing the company’s total annual dividends per share by the current stock price.

-On the other hand, capital gains refer to the increase in value of an asset, which is typically realized when that asset is sold.
-Capital gains come with tax advantages for Canadian investors because you’re only taxed on 50% of the gain at your regular tax rate.
+On the other hand, capital gains refer to the increase in the value of an asset, which is typically realized when that asset is sold.
+Capital gains come with tax advantages for Canadian investors because you’re only taxed on 50% of gains up to $250,000 at your regular tax rate (when in a taxable account).
+For gains over $250,000, 66.7% will be taxed.

 Why Should You Invest Your Dividends?